AngelFruiti/SE-Test-Repo/README.md

 Test Repo for SE
 This Repo is for learning purposes only.

-This edit to the readme was made locally through github desktop.
+This edit to the readme was made locally through GitHub desktop.

+This edit to the readme was made on GitHub.